-370 is to be exercised where possible and desirable by: 371 1.
-Exchange of fraternal delegates at major assemblies; 372 2.
-The exercise of mutual concern and admonition with a view to promoting Christian 373 unity; 374 3.
-Agreement to respect the procedures of discipline and pastoral concern of one another; 375 4.
-Pulpit fellowship; 376 5.
-Reception of each other's members at the Lord's Supper according to local regulations; 377 6.
-Reception of each other's members upon transfer of membership according to local 378 regulations; 379 7.
-Consultation on issues of joint concern, particularly before instituting changes in 380 doctrine, worship and governance that might alter the basis of the fellowship; 381 8.
-Joint action in areas of common responsibility; 382 9.
-Exchange of relevant ecclesiastical materials, including: 383 The Minutes/Acts of the major assemblies; 384 b.
-Yearbooks/Directories of the churches; 385 The most recently published edition of the Confessional Standards; 386 d.
-The most recently published edition of the Church Order; 387 e.
+- a.
+The Minutes/Acts of the major assemblies; - b.
+Yearbooks/Directories of the churches; - c.
+The most recently published edition of the Confessional Standards; - d.
+The most recently published edition of the Church Order; - e.
 The most recently published edition of an approved psalter or psalter-hymnal.

-388 389 Category 2: Corresponding Relationship is based on an understood unity of the faith, 390 involving churches Reformed in their confessional standards, church order and life.
-This 391 relationship is maintained with churches with whom we have less intense meaningful contact.
-392 This relationship is maintained at a federative level with another federation of churches.
-This 393 relationship is to be exercised where possible and desirable by: 394 1.
-Welcome of fraternal observers at appropriate major assemblies; 395 2.
-Agreement to respect the procedures of discipline and pastoral concern of one 396 another 397 3.
-Pulpit fellowship; 398 4.
-Reception of each other's members at the Lord's Supper according to local 399 regulations; 400 5.
-Reception of each other's members upon transfer of membership according to local 401 regulation; 402 6.
+Category 2: Corresponding Relationship is based on an understood unity of the faith, involving churches Reformed in their confessional standards, church order and life.
+This relationship is maintained with churches with whom we have less intense meaningful contact.
+Such a relationship can be maintained at a federative level with another federation of churches or at a local level with another individual church.
+When such relations materialize locally, churches ought to give account to classis in accordance with classis protocols.
+This relationship is to be exercised where possible and desirable by:

+- 1. Welcome of fraternal observers at appropriate major assemblies; - 2.
+Agreement to respect the procedures of discipline and pastoral concern of one another - 3.
+Pulpit fellowship with the concurring advice of classis;^{37 38} - 4.
+Reception of each other's members at the Lord's Supper according to local regulations; - 5.
+Reception of each other's members upon transfer of membership according to local regulation; - 6.
 Communication on issues of joint concern.

-403 404 Category 3: General Contact is mutual contact with the member churches of NAPARC and 405 ICRC with which we do not have Ecclesiastical Fellowship or Corresponding Relationship 406 (categories 1 and 2), or with other churches as determined by general synod.
-This relationship 407 is to be exercised where possible and desirable by: 408 1.
-Meetings, both formal and informal, of delegates to the annual meeting of NAPARC 409 and the quadrennial meeting of the ICRC and at other opportunities as they arise; 410 2.
-Mutual labours as members of NAPARC and ICRC in the discharge of the purposes of 411 the council/conference; 412 Welcome of fraternal observers at the major assemblies; 413 Other instructions from general synod.
-414 415 We recommend that CO 50 be reworded as follows:
+Category 3: General Contact is mutual contact with the member churches of NAPARC and ICRC with which we do not have Ecclesiastical Fellowship or Corresponding Relationship (categories 1 and 2), or with other churches as determined by general synod.
+This relationship is to be exercised where possible and desirable by:

+- 1. Meetings, both formal and informal, of delegates to the annual meeting of NAPARC and the quadrennial meeting of the ICRC and at other opportunities as they arise; - 2.
+Mutual labours as members of NAPARC and ICRC in the discharge of the purposes of the council/conference; - 3.
+Welcome of fraternal observers at the major assemblies; - 4.
+Other instructions from general synod.

+3. Revision of Church Order article 50

+We recommend that CO 50 be reworded as follows:

+Ecumenical relationships with other churches of Reformed confession shall be entered into where feasible and be maintained according to the rules adopted for this purpose by general synod.
+Minor differences on points of doctrine, worship and governance should not be an obstacle to entering into ecumenical relationships with these churches.

+4. Single Committee

+360 361 We recommend that Synod appoint one committee to be mandated to oversee all aspects of ecumenical relations, and to name this committee the Committee on Ecumenical Relations (CER).

+37 The provision of the concurring advice of classis is in line with the role that the Church Order of the CanRC prescribes for the involvement of classis in matters related to pulpit access.
+See Church Order articles 4, 5 and 21.
+As a situation of local CR is limited to solely the pulpit of a local church (it does not extend to all the pulpits in a classis or beyond), there is no need to involve Regional Synod deputies.

+38 Brs.
+H. de Boer, H. Schouten, and A. Witten, all members of the CRCA, have concerns with this point and have indicated they will be submitting a minority report to GS 2022.

+5. Size of the Committee

+We recommend that Synod appoint twelve members to the CER from across the federation, one of whom should be the convenor.

+6. Number of Consecutive Terms on the Committee

+We recommend that Synod set the length of time on the committee to be four renewable three-year terms for a total of twelve years.

+7. General Mandate